xmos/lib_mic_array/python/README.rst

 coeffiients should be ``np.int32`` (signed 32-bit integers).
 Further, the first stage filter currently only supports a decimation factor of ``32``.

-Using Custom Coefficients in an Application
+Using custom coefficients in an application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The application should use the mic array custom filter API (``mic_array_init_custom_filter``) when including a custom filter that is not part of the default filter provided by the library.
 Refer to ``app_custom_filter`` for an example of using the custom filter API.